LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/faqs.md

 * bot 1 = 100%
 * bot 2 = 100%

-If the account’s Conversation Assist settings are 1) maximum number of recommendations = 4, and 2) Bot Confidence threshold = 70%, then the agent receives the following, ordered list of recommendations:
+If the account’s Conversation Assist settings are 1) maximum number of recommendations = 4, and 2) Answer Confidence = GOOD (70%), and 3) Bot Confidence = 70%, then the agent receives the following, ordered list of recommendations:

 * knowledge base article 3 = 100%
 * knowledge base article 2 = 80%